spork-it/spork-lang/docs/BENCHMARKS.md

 ## Why Benchmark PDS?

 Persistent data structures are immutable—every "modification" returns a new version while preserving the original.
 The naive approach (copy everything) is O(n).
-Spork uses structural sharing via HAMTs and RRB trees to achieve O(log n) updates.
+Spork uses structural sharing via HAMTs, RRB trees, and Bit-Partitioned Tries to achieve O(log n) updates.

 The benchmarks quantify:
 1. The overhead of persistence vs mutables